loopstick/ArduinoTutorial/README.md

 Are we limited to LEDs?
 No; we could replace the LED (and its resistor) with any other suitable device, with some considerations.
 We’ll learn more about this later.

-#### How to use a sensor
+#### How to use a sensor: analogRead()
 So far we’ve only used Arduino as an output device, to control something in the physical world (the LED).
 The other way of interfacing to the physical world is as an input device, using a sensor to get information about the physical world.
 We’ll start with a photoresistor, also called a light dependent resistor or LDR.
 It’s a resistor whose resistance depends on the light: the more light, the lower the resistance.
 (The resistor we used above with the LED is a fixed resistor.)
 The LDR indicates the amount of light by changing its resistance, but Arduino can not measure resistance.
 But, Arduino can measure voltage!
-Fortunately, we can easily convert a varying resistance to a varying voltage using a fixed resistor to create a voltage divider.
+Fortunately, we can easily convert a varying resistance to a varying voltage using a fixed resistor to create a [voltage divider](https://learn.sparkfun.com/tutorials/voltage-dividers/all).
 This time the fixed resistor needs a larger resistance, so select a 10k ohm resistor and build the circuit below.
 You don’t need to remove the LED circuit as there should be room on your breadboard for both, and we’ll use the LED again later.

 ![CircuitExample](/images/Arduino_LDR_VoltageDiv.jpg)

 Open and upload this sketch:
 _File->Examples->Basics->AnalogReadSerial_

 How do you know if anything is working?
 Arduino might be reading the sensor, but is it telling you anything?
-Read the Arduino [AnalogRead tutorial](http://arduino.cc/en/Tutorial/AnalogReadSerial) to find out.

-#### Communicating with Arduino
-Arduino is connected to your computer, so they can communicate - just like we did earlier with Hello World, but now with DATA!
+Arduino is connected to your computer, so they can communicate - just like we did earlier with Hello World, but now your Ardunio is sending sensor DATA!
-Let’s look at the _AnalogReadSerial_ sketch.
-	Serial.println(sensorValue);
-This allows Arduino to send a message to your laptop.
+ - this line:	```cpp Serial.println(sensorValue);``` allows Arduino to send a message to your laptop.
 In order to see this message you need to open the _Serial Monitor_ by clicking on the magnifying glass near the top right corner.
-This allows a program on your laptop to communicate with a program on your Arduino.
-(See _File->Examples->Communication_ covered further in the intermediate Arduino workshops.)
+Read the Arduino [AnalogRead tutorial](http://arduino.cc/en/Tutorial/AnalogReadSerial) to find out more.
+Also see _File->Examples->Communication_ for more examples of other types of Serial communication).

+Now that we've got sensor data coming in (as a range of values) what can we do with the data?

+Let's shift our focus, for a moment, to outputting a range of voltages.
+Then we'll put the input and output togetherto get real world input to control real world output.

 #### analogWrite(): Controlling speed or brightness
 If digitalWrite() can turn an LED on and off, and analogRead() can read a range of values, what would you guess analogWrite() might do?

-Move the LED to pin 11:
+Move the LED to pin 9:

 Now upload this sketch:
 _File -> Examples -> Basics -> Fade_